valory-xyz/open-autonomy/docs/counter_example.md

 # Counter Agent Service Demo

 This demo shows how to run an agent service implementing a counter.
-It is simple example that illustrates how state-machine replication is achieved across different agents through the consensus gadget, which is Tendermint, in this case.
+It is a simple example that illustrates how state-machine replication is achieved across different agents through the consensus gadget, which is Tendermint, in this case.
 Note that, unlike the remaining demos, due to its simplicity, the business logic of this service is not encoded as an {{fsm_app}}.
 Rather, it is implemented as a simple skill (`counter`) containing an `ABCIHandler`.
 The skill does not contain proactive behaviours, which means that no client calls are made to the consensus gadget.

 ## Architecture of the Demo